 - Get clear on what you’re going to address: the team decides they’re going to only address ad hoc reports in this situation.
 These are the ones that are causing distractions and unplanned work for the team.

-- Identify start and stop points: Start: the request comes in.
-Stop: the team member sends the report to the end user.
+- Identify the start and stop points: Start: the request comes in.
+Stop: the team member sends the report to the end-user.

 - Name your process – keep it simple: User ad hoc report requests.

 - Identify who owns the process.
 In this case, it’s the software tool Product Owner.

 - Identify the Outputs: reports requested by users.

 - Identify the Customers: end-users who are requesting the information.

 - Identify the Process.
 Lay out the high-level steps that happen to take the inputs and turn them into outputs: